 Everything we do, whether it be during Easter, Christmas, or any other holy celebration, should point to Christ.
 I realize that is basic stuff.
 I’m not breaking any ground here.
 This has been said, and said better, by many before me.
 It will be said, and said better, by many after me.
 But the point stands: the church has lost the primacy of Easter because we stopped focusing on Christ.
 Or better said: Our view of Easter has been diminished because we stopped using everything at our disposal to point to the empty tomb.

-I hope this doesn’t come across as some crass attempt to use the name of Jesus to make things more “Christian.”
+I hope this doesn’t come across as some crass attempt to use the name of Jesus to make things more “Christian”.
 I have never been a fan of slapping Jesus on things to make them more holy or spiritual.
 It cheapens His name and turns it into a good luck charm or talisman.
 In our effort to be approachable, we’ve made “Preach the Gospel at all times.
 When necessary, use words.” our defining attribute.
 It’s our unspoken battle cry.
 The problem is, if we rarely use words, we might miss some perfect opportunities to actually share the Gospel.
 I’m not knocking that phrase or the truth behind it.
 Our lives should be a living, breathing restatement of the Gospel to everyone we encounter.

-In your day-to-day, focus on Christ and prepare your heart for Easter.
-There is no greater intrusion of the fallen world than the death, burial and resurrection of Christ.
+Focus on Christ and prepare your heart for Easter.
+There is no greater intrusion of the fallen world than the death, burial, and resurrection of Christ.
 Jehovah God reached down into the natural order of things, and He broke it.
 He ripped it apart.
-He sacrificed His Son on the altar of humanity’s sin.
-He plunged His Son into the earth and into the Fall’s reward.
+He sacrificed His Son on the altar of humanity’s sin and plunged His Son into the earth and into the Fall’s reward.
 Three days later, He reached through rock and stone, sin and shame, Hell and judgment, and shattered the unbreakable wall of separation.
 The earth cried out in thanksgiving.
 The angels lifted their voices in incomparable praise.
 Jesus, the very Son of God, had subjugated death and the grave.

 That’s it.
 That’s the whole thing.
 What it’s all about.
-Don’t lose sight of that because you are distracted by eggs, food, candlelight vigils and the rest.
+Don’t lose sight of that because you are distracted by eggs, food, candlelight vigils, and the rest.
 Let us keep our eyes on Jesus and make Him the primary focus this Easter.